bgigurtsis/bluelight/README.md

 Bluelight is a relational electronics project created for the performance [de]gradation - https://billygigurtsis.com/[de]gradation

-All files in this repo are licensed with the GPL v2.0.
 The hardware for Bluelight consists of:

 1. Raspberry Pi 5 (and associated cables)
 2. Monk Makes Illuminata x 3